flutter/website/src/content/platform-integration/web/bootstrapping.md

 ## The `_flutter.loader.load()` API

-The `_flutter.loader.load()` JavaScript API can also be invoked with a few different optional arguments that can customize initialization behavior:
+The `_flutter.loader.load()` JavaScript API can be invoked with optional arguments to customize initialization behavior:

 <div class="table-wrapper">